 SEMSL Rules

-- SEMSL follows the SPN rules for all of our general season and league play
+SEMSL follows the SPN rules for all of our general season and league play

 SEMSL House Rules

-- The following is a list of house rules that supersede any contradictory SPN rule listed in the document above.
+The following is a list of house rules that supersede any contradictory SPN rule listed in the document above.

-Summary of Major Changes:
+Summary of Recent Changes:

 - BALL:

-- The ball used during the game is to be; 12" HOT DOT - Cor .52/275 Lbs Compression.
+- The ball used during the game is to be; 12" SPN Hot Dot - Cor .52/275 Lbs Compression.

 - PITCHING: